PyPSA/pypsa-eur/README.md

 PyPSA-Spain is an up-to-date fork of PyPSA-Eur, ensuring that advancements and bug fixes made to PyPSA-Eur are integrated.
 In addition, PyPSA-Spain includes a number of novel functionalities that enhance the representation of the Spanish energy system, as compared with PyPSA-Eur.

-Stay tuned, as the description of these functionalities will be provided soon..
+Find more details in [https://pypsa-spain.readthedocs.io/en/latest/](https://pypsa-spain.readthedocs.io/en/latest/)

+A description of the new functionalities implemented in PyPSA-Spain is now available in this preprint: [https://arxiv.org/abs/2412.06571](https://arxiv.org/abs/2412.06571).

 ![PyPSA-Spain Grid Model](docs/img/base.jpg)